WV Local Technical Assistance Program

 Action Item:

-Employers involved in tree removal/logging are required to assure that their employees are able to safely perform their assigned tasks.
-When loggers are trained to work safely they should be able to anticipate and avoid injury from the job related hazards they may encounter.
+Employers involved in tree removal or logging are required to ensure that their employees are able to safely perform their assigned tasks.
+When loggers are trained to work safely, they should be able to anticipate and avoid injury from job-related hazards.

 Training requirements include:

-How to safely perform assigned work tasks, including the specific hazards associated with each task and the measures and work practices which will be used to control those hazards.
+How to safely perform assigned work tasks, including the specific hazards associated with each task and the measures and work practices that will be used to control those hazards.

-How to safely use, operate, and maintain tools, machines and vehicles which the employee will be required to utilize in completing the assigned requirements.
+How to safely use, operate and maintain tools, machines and vehicles that the employee will be required to use in completing assigned tasks.

 Resources and References: